ShengMaiLunar/Profolio-Project-1/README.md

 ## Overview
 This project analyzes housing prices in King’s County using SQL, R, Python, and Tableau.

+## Summary
+I completed a data analytics project showcasing my skills in SQL, R, Python, and Tableau using a housing sales dataset from Kaggle.
+I extracted and analyzed data with SQL, performing operations such as calculating average prices, identifying flipped houses, analyzing price distributions, and ranking zip codes by property value.
+In Python, I used Pandas for data manipulation, and in R, I conducted regression analysis and exploratory data visualizations.
+Finally, I visualized key insights using Tableau, highlighting trends in housing prices, conditions, and other factors affecting sales.

 ## Key Insights
 - The most expensive zip codes are 98039, 98004, and 98040
 - Houses with condition 4 and grade 13 have significantly higher prices.